Vaccinations

-Getting vaccinated is one of the best ways to protect yourself from getting seriously ill from COVID-19.
-Vaccines have also been shown to be effective at reducing the likelihood that you will catch and spread COVID-19 to others.
-The overwhelming majority of workers in Australia want to get vaccinated, and Australian Unions are here to support you to get vaccinated as soon as they are eligible.
+Getting vaccinated is one of the best ways to protect yourself from getting seriously ill from Covid-19.
+Vaccines have also been shown to be effective at reducing the likelihood that you will catch and spread the virus to others.

 Sick leave is only able to be used where you have an injury or illness that makes you unfit to work.

-Australian Unions worked directly with employers to secure paid vaccination leave for all workers and campaigned for the Government to step up and make vaccination leave a universal right for all workers.
+Unions worked directly with employers to secure paid vaccination leave for all workers during the pandemic and campaigned for the Government to step up and make vaccination leave a universal right for all workers.

 Yes, provided you have a sick leave entitlement.